How to Write in Plain English Content Creators Guide

 Passive voice is when the position of the subject and the object are switched over.
 This is: Object + verb + subject.

-Usually, passive voice adds in the words was or were to your sentence.
-Using passive voice makes your sentences longer and more formal.
-Most of the time, it just sounds awkward.
+Passive voice usually adds more words to your sentence.
+It also makes your sentences sound more formal.
+This can sound awkward.
 We want our readers to feel comfortable.
 Active voice sounds more like a friendly conversation.
 It keeps things modern and straight to the point.

 Give Instructions

 Plain English should be straightforward.
-Many people are scared this will sound rude.
-But giving instructions is not something to be scared of.
+Many people are scared this sounds rude.
+Giving instructions is not something to be scared of.
 It keeps your writing short and sweet.
 Besides, it means people are more likely to follow your instructions.

 For example: